alyxshang/sharkey.rs/README.markdown

     namei "9upmnr8igmxe01k3"
 ```

-- To unfollow a user, you can run either of these three commands (The user with ID [`9upmnr8igmxe01k3`](https://blahaj.zone/@frisaf) is being unfollowed here.):
+- To unfollow a user, you can run either of these three commands (The user with the ID [`9upmnr8igmxe01k3`](https://blahaj.zone/@frisaf) is being unfollowed here.):

 ```bash
 sharkey --dflow \